Obtain your Data from a Wide Range of Sources

 CardioLog Analytics also employs an API for tracking non-browser apps, such as mobile apps.
 CardioLog Analytics can track how users interact with your mobile apps.
-CardioLog Analytics then aggregates this data in SharePoint/Office 365 reports to display the unique visitors, number of visits, time spent on the app, and more.
+CardioLog Analytics then aggregates this data in SharePoint/Microsoft Office 365 reports to display the unique visitors, number of visits, time spent on the app, and more.
 Thus, anything occurring within the application can trigger an event and then be sent to CardioLog Analytics to be tracked.
 If you’re looking to track how users are interacting via mobile, the non-browser apps provide you with deep, data-driven insights.

 The User Categorization API feature can connect to just about any database you have.
-CardioLog Analytics’ out-of-the-box feature already allows you to filter SharePoint/Office 365 reports with SharePoint/Office 365 User Profiles or Active Directory User Attributes.
+CardioLog Analytics’ out-of-the-box feature already allows you to filter SharePoint/Microsoft Office 365 reports with SharePoint/Microsoft Office 365 User Profiles or Active Directory User Attributes.
 With the User Categorization API, you can track any other Human Resource Management Systems such as PeopleSoft or even custom databases.
 CardioLog Analytics reports dig deep into the databases, displaying information on specific users that otherwise wouldn’t be available.
 This includes data such as an employee’s ID, department, branch, and other information.
 CardioLog Analytics can leverage information to filter reports based on department, branch, and region as well.